CPUPRINT.EXEfor Microsoft® Windows® NT decodes and prints the information gathered from the processor’s

 CPUPRINT.EXEsupports multiple specifications of (real and virtualised) x86 and x64 processors from several vendors:

-CPUPRINT.EXEis a pure Win32 binary executable, written from scratch in ANSI C, built with the platform SDK for Windows Server 2003 R2 without the MSVCRT libraries, for use on Windows XP and newer versions of Windows NT as well as Windows PE.
+CPUPRINT.EXEis a pure Win32 binary executable, written from scratch in ANSI C, built without the MSVCRT libraries, with the

 CPUPRINT.EXE is available for the I386